ghannamX/Fixed-Wing-arduino-Autopilot/README.md

 Now that we have identified the issues with manual control, let us explore what Fly-By-Wire technology can bring to the table !

 # Sensors
 We need to determine the attitude of the aircraft (pitch, roll, yaw) as well as its altitude.
-For this purpose we will need an ultrasonic sensor, a barometer and an IMU (Inertial measurement unit).
-The latter allows us to determin orientation and when fused with barometeric readings, then we make a better estimation of altitude based on EKF (Extended Kalman Filter).
+In order to fulfill this purpose, we will need a set of sensors : an ultrasonic sensor, a barometer and an IMU (Inertial measurement unit).
+The latter allows us to measure acclerations and when fused with barometeric readings, we make a better estimation of altitude thank's to EKF (Extended Kalman Filter) algorithm.
 Inspired by radar altimiter in real jets, the plane incroporates an ultrasonic sensor to measure precisely altitude near the ground to perform a smooth landing.
 The picture below depicts the sensors :
+1. IMU : MPU6050
+2. Ultrasonic :
+3. barometer : BMP280
 ![sensors](https://github.com/ghannamX/Fixed-Wing-arduino-Autopilot/assets/154473723/96c0836f-d268-40ad-bd49-258473981108)

 # Extended Kalman Filter: Attitude and Altitude estimation.
-For mathematical details please refer to my paper about EKF-quaternions-based Algorithm for attitude estimation
+For mathematical details please refer to my paper about EKF-quaternions-based Algorithm for attitude estimation.